kelleyvanevert/adventofcode2022/readme.md

   The bonus part calculation took .. more than 5 hours XD (I left it on overnight.)
 What's also funny/new to me to see, is that it's all due to the size of the numbers involved in the multiplication.
 There's a very simple 10-factor scale between the number of digits (past 4) in the decryption key and the total calculation time.
 I guess this is super obvious, but, first time I've seen it so strikingly.

+  _Update: actually, with `--release`, the bonus part takes around 1h 45m._

 - **Day 21.** Fun and not too complicated :)

 - **Day 22.**

   Part 1: fine.
-Part 2: seemed like a cute generalization at first, but I totally overlooked how hard it was :P After a failed attempt at a misguided attempt at an algorithm that would "glue" the cube together along the single seam, obtained by traversing the boundary of the 2d pattern (silly me for thinking it's that simple 😅), I "gave up" and just hard-coded the cube edges, after which I turned to Reddit and saw that I was not the only one.
-But I couldn't stop myself, later, from spending suuper long trying to get a folding algorithm to work, and, in the end, I did it :) The code is hella ugly tho, due to the incremental solving process, haha :P
+Part 2: seemed like a cute generalization at first, but I totally overlooked how hard it was :P After a misguided attempt at an algorithm that would "glue" the cube together along the single seam, obtained by traversing the boundary of the 2d pattern (silly me for thinking it's that simple 😅), I gave up and just hard-coded the cube edges, after which I turned to Reddit and saw that I was not the only one.
+But I couldn't stop myself, later, from spending suuper long trying to get a folding algorithm to work, and, in the end, I did it :) With a naive DFS, whack rotation code, and keeping track of the faces' original coordinates along the way :) The code is hella ugly, due to the incremental solving process, haha, but I'm leaving it as is now :P At least it's fast, about 2ms.

   Also, here's my "MANDATORY" cube :D